pyroscope/rtorrent-ps/docs/install.rst

 .. code-block:: shell

-    # Run this in your NORMAL user account!
+    # Run this in your NORMAL user account, or as ‘rtorrent’!
     ~/.local/pyroscope/src/scripts/make-rtorrent-config.sh

 After this, you should check at